 That’s Vapore, 3, Via Michelangelo Buonarotti (find on map) #DifferentlyInteresting.

-Another good area to have an aperitivo together with the Milanese in is the super cozy Isola area (find on map).
+Another good area to have an aperitivo together with the Milanese in is the very cosy Isola area (find on map).
 The best street is Via P. Borsieri (find on map) where the legendary jazz place Blue Note is too.

 Here you also find super cool and beautiful Café Gorille, 20, Via Gaetano de Castillia (find on map) which is rich on atmosphere.